Liverpool 2-0 Newcastle United

 Goal!

 Goal!
 Liverpool 2, Newcastle United 0.
-Joe Allen (Liverpool) right footed shot from the centre of the box to the top left corner following a corner.
+Sadio Mané (Liverpool) right footed shot from the centre of the box to the bottom right corner.
+Assisted by Roberto Firmino.